“Truly A Magical Place …”

-We provide everything you need to French press coffee from a Puerto Rican hacienda or an herbal tea from our farm, and to make a vegan breakfast of granola, coconut milk, cashews, dried figs and freshly-picked organic fruit.
-For vegetarians, we add half-and-half and Choboni Greek yogurt.
+We provide everything you need to French press coffee from a Puerto Rican hacienda, brew an herbal tea from our farm and make a vegan breakfast of granola, coconut milk, cashews, dried figs and freshly-picked organic fruit.
+For vegetarians, we add half-and-half and Chobani Greek yogurt.
 On a hot afternoon, you will enjoy our organic lemonade.
 Kindly let us know if you would like more of any item.
 For details, see What’s for Breakfast?
 Guests can use the kitchenette to prepare food from Ralph’s Food Warehouse, which is nine minutes away (no meat from any kind of animal, please).
 For recommended restaurants, see What can I do?

 Most of all, Yuquiyú is about tranquility — you can watch clouds swirl around rainforest peaks, walk in the woods, meditate by the river, rejuvenate in a natural pool, be enchanted by the moon and contemplate the starry night.
 We are within an area of northeastern Puerto Rico the Sierra Club calls “The Portal to Nature” and believes should be “a prime destination for ecotourism”.
-Among the nearby explorations, you can hike in El Yunque rainforest, swim at Luquillo Beach, beachcomb the shores of sea turtle nesting sites, snorkel coral reefs, kayak a bioluminescent lagoon, search for ancient petroglyphs and stroll a Spanish colonial city.
+Among the nearby explorations, you can hike in El Yunque rainforest, swim at Luquillo Beach, beachcomb the shores of sea turtle nesting sites, snorkel coral reefs, kayak a bioluminescent lagoon, search for ancient petroglyphs, stroll a Spanish colonial city and cruise to Culebra Island.
 For details, see What can I do?

 We are honored to appear on the most prestigious website for glamorous camping, Glamping.com.
-As well, our guests have given us 5 stars on TripAdvisor.
+As well, all of our guests have given us 5 stars on TripAdvisor.
 Since we are new, we hope you also will write a review after your visit.

 How do I get there?